samjulien/blog/_posts/2018-08-07-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 When `AuthService` is instantiated, we also create an instance of `auth0.WebAuth` that we store in a private variable called `auth0`.
 What is this?

-[`auth0.WebAuth`](https://auth0.com/docs/libraries/auth0js/v9#initialization) initialize a new instance of an Auth0 application as follows:
+[`auth0.WebAuth`](https://auth0.com/docs/libraries/auth0js/v9#initialization) initializes a new instance of an Auth0 application as follows:

 ```typescript
 // src/app/auth/auth.service.ts